iamharfan/skin-lesion-edge-ai/README.md

-# skin-lesion-edge-ai
-Skin cancer is one of the most common forms of cancer globally, and early detection can significantly improve treatment outcomes.
-In this project, we develop a lightweight convolutional neural network for classifying skin lesions into multiple diagnostic categories using the HAM10000 dataset.

 # Real-Time Skin Lesion Classification on Edge Devices

 This project aims to develop a lightweight and accurate skin lesion classification model using deep learning.
 The system is optimized for deployment on edge devices such as low-power GPUs or mobile platforms.